Here are the main things you need to have prepared to complete your application:

 Changing your major preference

 After submitting the application, fall freshman applicants have until May 1 to change their major preference in their account.
-Any student who applies, or is admitted, after May 1 cannot change their major preference until they meet with an academic adviser at New Student Orientation (NSO).
+Any student who applies, or is admitted, after May 1 cannot change their major preference until New Student Orientation (NSO).

 As part of the undergraduate application for admission, each applicant is required to submit one essay (minimum 250 words, maximum 650 words) from the list of prompts.
 The essay may be considered as a positive factor to enhance admissibility, as well as for scholarship consideration.